Qualytics/userguide/docs/datastores/overview-of-a-dfs-datastore.md

 This section covers topics such as container deletion, field deletion, and the initial profile of a Datastore's containers.

-## Multi-Token Filename Globbing and Container Formation:
+## Multi-Token Filename Globbing and Container Formation

 Filenames with similar structures in the same folder are automatically included in a single globbed container during the Catalog operation.